dalbr96/todo-app-fr/planning.md

 ## Technologies.

 The front end application will be created on javascript using its angular framework and redux to manage the information.

-The back end application will be created using Java with its framework SpringBoot and it will be connected to a relational data base (to be defined).